 We help students develop an entrepreneurial mindset, whatever their course.

-In 2019 we became just the 6th University - and the first small, specialist - to be made a Centre of Excellence by the Institute of Enterprise and Entrepreneurs (IOEE).
+We are one of only six universities in the UK - and the only specialist provider - to be made a Centre of Excellence by the Institute of Enterprise and Entrepreneurs (IOEE).

 Entrepreneur and Honorary Fellow of the RAU Levi Roots, who won investment on Dragons Den with his Reggae Reggae Sauce, is a regular judge on our annual Grand Idea business competition, alongside other top business names like Julian Dunkerton, co-founder of Superdry.